Codindex/mini-metrics/frontend/README.md

 - Authentication: User-based authentication and session management.
 - Customizable Formulas: Build and use custom or predefined formulas for analysis.

+## Prerequisites

+Before starting, ensure you have the following installed:

+- Node.js (v14 or higher)
+- npm (v6 or higher)
+- Next.js (v13 or higher)
+- Python (with venv support)
+- Docker and Minikube
+- MySQL database

+Additionally, install the required libraries:

+- react-hook-form
+- zod and @hookform/resolvers/zod
+- chart.js and react-chartjs-2

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started